gather-ai/gather-ai.github.io/_posts/2022-09-25-domain-generalization-part-3.md

 ```

 ## 3. MixStyle
+Unlike Mixup which creates new instances at the input level, MixStyle is a recent method that generates new instances in the feature space by mixing their "styles".
+The style of an instance is represented in its feature statistics which are mean and standard deviation across spatial dimensions in the feature space.
+At each iteration, we select two instances in a mini-batch following a given strategy (random shuffle or inter-domain) and then mix their styles in a similar way as Mixup:

 ## 4. Results
 The table below shows the performance of the two presented methods in this article.